csteamengine/491_project_website/README.md

 The sensorType table will be how we can tell what type of data is being stored.
 Each sensor will also store a unitID, which will show what type of measurements are being taken.

 ### Units
 The units table will store the name of the unit being used.

+### Deploying the Application
+If the application is running, we need to kill the process.
+You can do this by running the command `ps -ef | less` to find the PID of the process.
+From there, use sudo kill PID <pid> to stop the server.

+To bring it back up, use the command: `sudo nohup java -jar <name>.jar` This is not the cleanest solution, eventually we would like to create a service script for it, but this works for now.